NBrentASU/NBrent/docs/Actuator_API.md

 To elaborate on step 6 and error handling

-1. Whenever an interruptive event occurs (ie switching info every second, error, or reset) begin contruction of message in array
+1. Whenever an interruptive event occurs (ie  error or reset) identify and redirect to appropriate function
-2. To a temporary array, begin by adding start bytes and my address byte
-3. Then add receiving address which in most cases will be MQTT, HMI, or broadcast
-4. Add message type byte based on messaging protocols above
-5. Complete message by adding data then capping with stop bytes
+2.
+5.
 6. Check if already transmitting, if so wait for transmission to end and delay then send
 7. Otherwise send
-8. Trash temporary sending array
+8. If error:

+    8a.
+When mine, sends hardcoded error to MQTT
+    8b.
+If other error, retransmitted as normal

+9. If reset message, halt system and retransmit to MQTT

 A group sending schedule may be implemented to improve message success rates and ensure minimal message loss.